- The Importance of Sleep

 The longer we’re awake, the more we want to sleep.
 Homeostasis, as discussed earlier, makes this occur.
 Humans seem to reach maximum sleepiness after 30 hours of waking.
 A proper sleep-wake cycle is vital to your health.

 Sleeplessness is stressful and is known to cause cognitive impairment, meaning problems with thinking and learning processes.

 Perhaps the better question to ask is, “What doesn’t affect your sleep?”

-Here is a short list of factors that we may or may not consider when thinking about how well we sleep, and how we can address sleep problems.
+Here is a shortlist of factors that we may or may not consider when thinking about how well we sleep, and how we can address sleep problems.

-- What you ate today and yesterday
+- What you ate today and the day before

 - How your day progressed in general